Domingo Cavallo

-He is Doctor in Economic Sciences from the National University of Córdoba and obtained his PhD in Economics from Harvard University.
-He received five Honoris Causa doctorates from the Universities of Genoa, Turin, Bologna, Ben-Gurion and Paris Pantheon-Sorbonne.
-He was professor at the National and Catholic Universities of Córdoba, and at New York, Harvard and Yale Universities.
+Cavallo is a Doctor in Economic Sciences from the National University of Córdoba and obtained his PhD in Economics from Harvard University.
+He received five Honoris Causa doctorates from Genoa, Turin, Bologna, Ben-Gurion and Paris Pantheon-Sorbonne universities.
+He was professor at the National and Catholic Universities of Córdoba, and at New York, Harvard, and Yale universities.

 Early years

 Cavallo was born in San Francisco, Córdoba Province to Florencia and Felipe Cavallo, Italian Argentine immigrants from the Piedmont Region.
 He graduated with honors in Accounting (1967) and Economics (1968) at the National University of Córdoba, where he earned his doctorate in economics in 1970.
 He married the former Sonia Abrazián in 1968, and had three children.
 He would later enroll at Harvard University, where he earned a second doctorate in Economics in 1977.

-He taught at the National University of Córdoba (1969–84), the Catholic University of Córdoba (1970–74), and New York University (1996–97).
+Cavallo taught at the National University of Córdoba (1969–84), the Catholic University of Córdoba (1970–74), and New York University (1996–97).
 He wrote a number of books and was publisher of Forbes in 1998–99.